Simenf05/brain/4 - Sketch notes/KTN - 13.03.25.md

 - CA creates certificate binding identity E to E's public key
 - certificate containing E's public key digitally signed by CA: CA says "this is E's public key"

+# Virtual private networks

+### IPsec service

+- data integrity
+- origin authentication
+- replay attack prevention
+- confidentiality

+Two variants:
+- transport mode
+- tunnel mode

+In transport mode only the datagram is encrypted
+In tunnel mode entire traffic is encrypted

+Two protocols:
+- Authentication header (AH)
+- Encapsulation Security Protocol (ESP)
+	- More widely used

+### 802.11 authentication, encryption

+Arriving mobile must:
+- Associate with access point: establish communication over wireless link
+- Authenticate to network

+(1) discovery of security capabilities:
+- AP advertises its presence, forms of authentication and encryption
+- Device then requests the specific form of authentication and encryption desired

+(2) mutual authentication and shared symmetric key derivation
+- AS and mobile already have shared common secret (password)
+- AS and mobile use shared secret, nonces
+-